 Nacim Iranmanesh, MPH, Patient Safety Project Manager, received her Bachelor of Science from the University of Arizona and her Master of Public Health from Boston University concentrating in Healthcare Policy and Management.
 Nacim collaborates with quality and safety leaders throughout the hospital to provide project management and decision making support for hospital safety initiatives.
 Prior to joining the Department of Quality and Safety, Nacim worked in operations management and developed process improvement innovations in a variety of healthcare settings sparking her passion for patient safety and data analytics.

-Kelly Egan, MS, Senior Program Manager, earned a Bachelor of Science in Biology from Loyola University Chicago and a Master of Science in Exercise Science with a concentration in Public Health from Northeastern University.
-She completed her Masters’ clinical internship at Brigham and Women’s Hospital Department of Cardiology/Radiology.
-Prior to joining the Department of Quality and Safety, she worked as an Clinical Exercise Physiologist at Newton-Wellesley Hospital in the Department of Cardiology.
-As a member of the BWH Quality Team, Kelly focuses on quality and reporting initiatives, including emergency department throughput, heart failure, tobacco cessation, pain management, care coordination, and endoscopy.
+Kelly Peters, MS, Senior Program Manager, earned a Bachelor of Science in Biology from Loyola University Chicago and a Master of Science in Exercise Science with a concentration in Public Health from Northeastern University.
+She completed her Master's clinical internship at Brigham and Women’s Hospital Department of Cardiology/Radiology.
+Prior to joining the Department of Quality and Safety, she worked as a Clinical Exercise Physiologist at Newton-Wellesley Hospital in the Department of Cardiology.
+As a member of the BWH Quality Team, Kelly previously focused on quality and reporting initiatives, including Emergency Department throughput, Get with the Guidelines Heart Failure, tobacco cessation, pain management, care coordination, and endoscopy.
 Currently, Kelly co-chairs the Brigham Health Sepsis Taskforce and focuses on reporting and quality improvement initiatives related to sepsis.

 Natalie Finn, Student Intern in the BWH Department of Quality and Safety, earning her Bachelor of Science in Nursing at Simmons College.